meiyichao/CharCet/README.md

 ...     		...
 chr22:50783800:50784800	0
 ```
-The format of the regression results is as follows.
+The format of the regression results is as follows:
 ```
         		1
 chr1:816400-817400	0.4860